 OpenAI CEO Sam Altman responded forcefully.
 In a lengthy social media post, he called Anthropic's ads "clearly dishonest," arguing they attacked "theoretically deceptive ads that aren't real."
 He defended OpenAI's need to explore sustainable revenue models to bring AI to billions, contrasting it with Anthropic's focus on a narrower, premium market.
 OpenAI President Greg Brockman echoed this, framing it as a "fundamental difference" in their outlooks on democratizing AI.

 Anthropic executives fired back, defending their "unconflicted" ad-free model as essential for building trusted, safe AI.
 They argued that avoiding ads allowed them to optimize purely for helpfulness, not engagement metrics.
-This very public spat, dissected by experts from the University of Virginia Darden School of Business, laid bare the industry's core tension: the astronomical cost of running advanced AI models versus the struggle to find consumer-friendly ways to pay for them.
+This very public dispute, dissected by experts from the University of Virginia Darden School of Business, laid bare the industry's core tension: the astronomical cost of running advanced AI models versus the difficulty of finding consumer-friendly ways to pay for them.

 AI-Generated vs. AI-Assisted: The Two Paths of Production

-Super Bowl LX showcased a spectrum of how AI could be used to make commercials, with wildly different results and receptions.
+Super Bowl LX showcased a spectrum of approaches to using AI in commercial production, with significantly different results and audience reactions.

 The Fully AI-Generated Experiment: Svedka

 Svedka's "Shake Your Bots Off" commercial was a bold gamble.
 Created over four months with partner Silverside AI, it featured AI-generated versions of its Fembot and a new Brobot dancing in a club.
 While technologically ambitious, the reception highlighted the "uncanny valley" problem.
 Critics described the characters as "freakishly smooth and scary," with some reviews calling it "nightmare fuel."
-The experiment proved that leading with AI generation as the primary message could backfire if the aesthetic unsettled viewers.
+The experiment demonstrated that leading with AI generation as the primary selling point can backfire if the visual quality unsettles viewers.

 The AI-Assisted Mainstream Approach

 Most brands took a hybrid, more subtle route.
-Xfinity used AI de-aging technology to flawlessly recreate the original Jurassic Park cast from 1993, a creative win that used AI as an invisible tool for nostalgia.
-The telehealth company Ro used AI extensively in pre-production for its ad with Serena Williams, slashing development time while keeping human creative direction firmly in charge.
-This approach—using AI for efficiency behind the scenes while showcasing human stars and stories on screen—proved far less controversial.
+Xfinity used AI de-aging technology to recreate the original Jurassic Park cast from 1993, a creative win that leveraged AI as an invisible tool serving nostalgia.
+The telehealth company Ro used AI extensively in pre-production for its ad with Serena Williams, dramatically reducing development time while keeping human creative direction firmly in charge.
+This approach (using AI for efficiency behind the scenes while showcasing human stars and stories on screen) proved far less controversial.

 The Economics of an AI Revolution

 The most startling production story came from Artlist.io, which claimed to have produced a complete 30-second Super Bowl-quality spot in just five days using its own AI video tools for "a few thousand dollars."
 This compared to traditional budgets of $1-5 million for production alone.
-This isn't just about one ad; it signals a total upheaval in creative economics.
-Generating hundreds of ad variations for digital campaigns could drop from thousands of dollars per asset to mere dollars, forever changing what's possible for marketers, especially for small businesses looking to leverage marketing automation to compete.
+This is not just about one ad; it signals a fundamental shift in creative economics.
+Generating hundreds of ad variations for digital campaigns could drop from thousands of dollars per asset to mere dollars, forever changing what is possible for marketers, especially for small businesses looking to leverage marketing automation to compete.

 How Audiences Reacted: Sentiment, Skepticism, and Success